 Can I Run It Continuously Overnight?

 Yes, you can run it overnight like a quiet night watchman guarding your room.
-You’ll just want proper drainage or a big tank, plus clear airflow, so it won’t stop mid-sleep.
+You’ll just want proper airflow, a clean tank, and auto shut-off, so it won’t overflow or stop unexpectedly while you sleep.

 Does It Work in Colder Temperatures?